Range & Ranch Employment at Alderspring

 For hardworking and humble individuals interested in learning about cattle handling, ranching, horsemanship, wilderness living, regenerative ranching practices, and practical ranch skills on a working ranch, this is the internship for you.

 This is not a ranch vacation.
-You’ll learn a lot, but come prepared for long days and hard work!
+Come prepared for long days, hard work, and minimal amenities!

 Job description for the “range” portion of the internship:

-Days on the range are often at minimum 11 hours in the saddle and up to 16.
-They can be long and physically grueling.
-There is no shelter from the weather: it could be raining, snowing, hailing, 100 degrees, or everything in between, but we still have to ride and get the cattle to grass.
-Camp itself is basic and portable (we move it every 5-10 days) with no modern amenities.
-Cell service is limited.
+Days on the range can be long and physically grueling.
+There is no shelter from the weather: it could be raining, snowing, hailing, 100 degrees, or everything in between, but we still must ride herd on the cattle.
+Cell phone service is very limited.
 We have a GPS texting system in case of emergency, but it isn’t unusual to go several days at a time without ever hitting a patch of cell service.

-We use low-stress herding and stockmanship methods to herd cattle.
-Expect to spend some time pushing cattle to the next location, but a lot more time trying to slow them down, settle them, and get them to eat once we reach good grass.
-During these times there are often lulls and long silences; many past interns have found that the silences and boredom were the most difficult parts of the job.
+We use low stress herding and stockmanship methods to herd cattle.
+Expect to spend a lot of time trying to slow cattle down, settle them, and get them to eat once we reach good grass.
+We are not pushing or driving cattle; we are managing their grazing.

-You will be expected to help on occasion with work associated with the Inherding project, including but not limited to maintaining tack and equipment (you will be responsible for the care of your provided tack and gear), helping with horse care and training (based on your experience level—we won’t ask you to get on a horse that you aren’t comfortable on, and you riding a green horse is based on our discretion after assessing your riding abilities), moving temporary electric fence horse pens on the range, possible rangeland ecological monitoring, and moving camp or water tanks from one location to the next.
+You will be expected to help with work associated with range riding, including but not limited to maintaining tack and equipment (you will be responsible for the care of your provided tack and gear), helping with horse care (based on your experience level, we won’t ask you to do a task you aren’t comfortable with), moving temporary electric fence horse pens on the range, possible rangeland ecological monitoring, and moving camp or water tanks from one location to the next.

-Ranch portion: During your time off between range stints, you’ll be on the home ranch for a 4–5-day period.
-You’ll have one full day off after returning from the range to rest, recover, and go to town.
-The rest of your time on the home ranch will be spent helping on operations there or on the range working on camp moves or other support for the range program.
+Ranch portion: During your time off between range stints, you’ll be on the home ranch for a 6-day period.
+You’ll have one full day off after returning from the range to rest, recover, and go to town, and you’ll have time before your next range stint to prepare.
+During the rest of your time on the home ranch, you are encouraged to be involved in whatever ranch jobs are occurring that day.

 The day-to-day work on the ranch is varied, but some of your tasks may include:

-- Job shadowing on irrigation systems including pivots, wheel lines, pods, and/or flood irrigation
+- Working on irrigation systems including pivots, wheel lines, pods, and/or flood irrigation.

 Please note that this isn’t a complete list.
 What we do on the home ranch is constantly changing on a day-to-day basis.